-APT Preliminary Views on General Issues
+APT Views on General Issues

-The consideration of possible changes to improve advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks shall not be used as a mechanism to propose changes to allocations in Article 5 of the Radio Regulations;
+The consideration of possible changes to improve advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks shall not use this as a mechanism to modify Article 5 of the Radio Regulations;

-The significant revision and/or restructuring of Articles 9 and 11 of the RR, which could result in unexpected impact on and inconsistencies with other provisions of the RR, would not be appropriate.
+The significant revision and/or restructuring of Articles 9, 11, other relevant provisions and related Resolutions of the RR, which could result in unexpected impact on or an unexpected inconsistency with other provisions of the RR, would not be appropriate.

+ECP Subpart A – Bringing into use, suspension and due diligence

-18. Bringing into use of satellite networks
+4B.
+Bringing into use of satellite networks

 Issue